-Tuition Default Policy.
-In cases where the student defaults on his or her tuition, the student shall be liable for the outstanding tuition and all reasonable associated collection costs incurred by the university, including attorneys’ fees.
+In cases where the student defaults on their tuition, the student shall be liable for the outstanding tuition and all reasonable associated collection costs incurred by the university, including attorneys’ fees.

-Equal Opportunity Policy.
-Northeastern University does not discriminate on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, or veteran status in admission to, access to, treatment in, or employment in its programs and activities.
-In addition, Northeastern University will not condone any form of sexual harassment.
-Handbooks containing the university’s nondiscrimination policies and its grievance procedures are available in the Office of Institutional Diversity and Inclusion, 125 Richards Hall.
+Northeastern University is committed to providing a living, learning, and working environment free from discrimination and harassment and does not discriminate on the basis of race, color, religion, genetic information, sex, gender, gender identity, sexual orientation, age, national origin, ancestry, disability, or veteran status in admission to, access to, treatment in, or employment in its programs and activities.
+The university will not tolerate any conduct that violates rights guaranteed by law, or any of the university policies that prohibit discrimination, including the Policy on Equal Opportunity, Policy Prohibiting Sexual and Gender-Based Harassment, Policy on Rights and Responsibilities Under Title IX, and the Policy on Non-Fraternization.
+Furthermore, university policy also includes prohibitions of retaliation for filing complaints of discrimination with the Office for University Equity and Compliance.
+Links to the university’s nondiscrimination policies and its grievance procedures are available at the OUEC.
 Inquiries regarding the university’s nondiscrimination policies may be directed to:

 125 Richards Hall